-Plan-based presentation is a method of presenting a proposed solution as a concrete plan of action.
-This presentation format is commonly used in project management, business, and policy-making contexts.
-A plan-based presentation aims to convince the audience that the proposed solution is practical, feasible, and effective.
-It involves presenting timelines, budgets, and resource requirements and any potential challenges
+Plan-based presentation is a method of Encourage curiosity questioning: and presenting a proposed solution as a concrete Encourage students to ask questions, plan of action.
+This presentation format is challenge assumptions, and seek new commonly used in project management, information-prompt students to think business, and policy-making contexts.
+A critically by asking open-ended questions plan-based presentation aims to convince and encouraging them to explore diverse the audience that the proposed solution is perspectives. practical, feasible, and effective.